rootdown001/notes/react.md

 # Fragments

-A way to return multiple elements without haing to wrap in a `<div>`
+A way to return multiple elements without having to wrap in a `<div>`

 1. They are just an empty element